rickshev/pandas-challenge/README.md

 Your final report should include each of the following:

-Player Count
+### Player Count

--Total Number of Players
+* Total Number of Players

-Purchasing Analysis (Total)
+### Purchasing Analysis (Total)

--Number of Unique Items
+* Number of Unique Items
--Average Purchase Price
+* Average Purchase Price
--Total Number of Purchases
+* Total Number of Purchases
--Total Revenue
+* Total Revenue

-Gender Demographics
+### Gender Demographics

--Percentage and Count of Male Players
+* Percentage and Count of Male Players
--Percentage and Count of Female Players
+* Percentage and Count of Female Players
--Percentage and Count of Other / Non-Disclosed
+* Percentage and Count of Other / Non-Disclosed

-Purchasing Analysis (Gender)
+### Purchasing Analysis (Gender)

--The below each broken by gender
+* The below each broken by gender
-  -Purchase Count
+  * Purchase Count
-  -Average Purchase Price
+  * Average Purchase Price
-  -Total Purchase Value
+  * Total Purchase Value
-  -Average Purchase Total per Person by Gender
+  * Average Purchase Total per Person by Gender

-Age Demographics
+### Age Demographics

--The below each broken into bins of 4 years (i.e. <10, 10-14, 15-19, etc.)
+* The below each broken into bins of 4 years (i.e. &lt;10, 10-14, 15-19, etc.)
-  -Purchase Count
+  * Purchase Count
-  -Average Purchase Price
+  * Average Purchase Price
-  -Total Purchase Value
+  * Total Purchase Value
-  -Average Purchase Total per Person by Age Group
+  * Average Purchase Total per Person by Age Group

-Top Spenders
+### Top Spenders

--Identify the the top 5 spenders in the game by total purchase value, then list (in a table):
+* Identify the the top 5 spenders in the game by total purchase value, then list (in a table):
-  -SN
+  * SN
-  -Purchase Count
+  * Purchase Count
-  -Average Purchase Price
+  * Average Purchase Price
-  -Total Purchase Value
+  * Total Purchase Value

-Most Popular Items
+### Most Popular Items

--Identify the 5 most popular items by purchase count, then list (in a table):
+* Identify the 5 most popular items by purchase count, then list (in a table):
-  -Item ID
+  * Item ID
-  -Item Name
+  * Item Name
-  -Purchase Count
+  * Purchase Count
-  -Item Price
+  * Item Price
-  -Total Purchase Value
+  * Total Purchase Value

-Most Profitable Items
+### Most Profitable Items

--Identify the 5 most profitable items by total purchase value, then list (in a table):
+* Identify the 5 most profitable items by total purchase value, then list (in a table):
-  -Item ID
+  * Item ID
-  -Item Name
+  * Item Name
-  -Purchase Count
+  * Purchase Count
-  -Item Price
+  * Item Price
-  -Total Purchase Value
+  * Total Purchase Value